Crowned-Eagle/ReadMr/README.md

-#THA_MR

-The Hindu Opinion
+The Hindu articles translated to Marathi

-THe Hindu News